kik-waw/donate.kik.waw.pl/content/top-text.en.md

-From the first days of the criminal attack on Ukraine we have been helping - in Ukraine, at the border and in Poland Poland.
-Please - support our actions, Ukraine cannot be left alone.
+From the first days of the criminal attack on Ukraine we have been helping both in the territory of Ukraine and of Poland.
+We manage to reach effectively people who are especially affected by the humanitarian crisis and the war.
+In our activities we use both our experience in organizing humanitarian and development aid in different parts of the world and that of an experienced social organization.